andrewbaillie/nlp-with-python/presentation.md

 ---

-## Lets try this with our own tweets!
+## Lets try this with some new tweets!

+^ I've also enabled two other classifiers for this: BernoulliNB and ComplementNB, so we can see any differences.
+All have been trained on the same dataset.

-So now that we have a more accurate model, lets try throwing some of our own tweets at it!
+So now that we have a more accurate model, lets try throwing some new tweets at it.

+These tweets have been pulled from Twitter in the last few days.
 Our model should then tell us whether it's positive or negative.

-I've also enabled two other classifiers for this: BernoulliNB and ComplementNB, so we can see any differences.
-All have been trained on the same dataset.

 ---

 ## @BritishAirways y u lyin?

-_MultinomialNB_: negative
+_MultinomialNB_: Negative
-_BernoulliNB_: negative
+_BernoulliNB_: Negative
-_ComplementNB_: negative
+_ComplementNB_: Negative

 ---

 ## @AmericanAir hey I’m 24 hours before a flight and got an email to check in and I can’t check in on the site.
 The button to check in is not there.

-_MultinomialNB_: negative
+_MultinomialNB_: Negative
-_BernoulliNB_: negative
+_BernoulliNB_: Negative
-_ComplementNB_: negative
+_ComplementNB_: Negative

 ---

 ## @UnitedAirline @united thank you for your help today!
 You’ve saved my day!

-_MultinomialNB_: positive
+_MultinomialNB_: Positive
-_BernoulliNB_: negative
+_BernoulliNB_: Negative
-_ComplementNB_: positive
+_ComplementNB_: Positive

 ---

 ## The customer care and response rate of @flyethiopian is really wanting and totally frustrating!!!

-_MultinomialNB_: negative
+_MultinomialNB_: Negative
-_BernoulliNB_: negative
+_BernoulliNB_: Negative
-_ComplementNB_: negative
+_ComplementNB_: Negative

 ---

 ## @TKHelpDesk Great, thank you looking forward to visiting Turkey for the first time

-_MultinomialNB_: positive
+_MultinomialNB_: Positive
-_BernoulliNB_: positive
+_BernoulliNB_: Positive
-_ComplementNB_: positive
+_ComplementNB_: Positive

 ---